ImagineInfinity/Ideas/Ethics.md

 ## Defininitions

-"Dignity" = A subjective thing that everyone has.
+"Dignity" =  It is a value that every person has.
+Whether a person is respecting that value is subjetive to that person

 "Justice" = Increasing dignity - eg giving a compliment